segmentrouting/srv6-labs/2-use-case-topologies/xrd/README.md

 ### Clab XRd

-The 7-node topology is based on https://github.com/jalapeno/SRv6_dCloud_Lab The 20-node topology is a subset of the [clab-sp-core-plus-dc](../clab-sp-core-and-dc/) topology
+The 7-node topology is based on https://github.com/jalapeno/SRv6_dCloud_Lab

+The 22-node topology is a subset of the [clab-sp-core-plus-dc](../clab-sp-core-and-dc/) topology

-Both have been tested on Ubuntu 20.04, 22.04, and containerlab version 0.40.0
+Both have been tested on Ubuntu 20.04, 22.04

 1. Host server requirements